BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 #### Player character
-Players will notice when they start the game that they have a unique set of tools to work with, they cannot jump but in return gain access to collection and placing of items, alongside the matches being collected in level two granting the player the ability to place fire in front of them.
+Players will notice when they start the game that they have a unique set of tools to work with
+* They cannot jump
+* Collects and places items with matches being the ability to place fire once unlocked
+The player character is the main link between many of the systems in the game that are unrelated to the animals:
+* The save system
+* UI work
+* Inventory
+* Unique items
-The player character is the main link between many of the systems in the game that are unrelated to the animals.
-The save system, UI work, inventory and unique items are all handled inside of the player character.
-This is due to the player being a constant within the games, especially only having one instance to refer back to.
-This means that it has easy access to the other components and can manage everything player related.
+These are all handled inside of the player character due to the player being a constant with one instance to refer back to.
+It has easy access to the other components to manage connections.

 #### Item Mechanics